 Disturbing the Peace is a misdemeanor in Michigan.
 Although not the crime of the century, it can still impact employment, your civil liberties, your freedom, and more.

 Disturbing the Peace Explained

 Disturbing the Peace or Disorderly Conduct can be charged on its own or in conjunction with other felony or misdemeanor cases.
 The possible factual situations that could result in this type of charge are varied.
-Even though this charge may not be a theft offense or weapons charge, it is serious and can result in jail and probation for as long as two years with extensive terms, conditions and financial obligations.
+Even though this charge may not be a theft offense or weapons charge, it is serious and can result in jail and probation for as long as two years with extensive terms, conditions, and financial obligations.
 A good criminal defense lawyer can often make the difference between a conviction and a dismissal.

-The law firm of LEWIS & DICKSTEIN, P.L.L.C. offers a unique “team” approach.
+LEWIS & DICKSTEIN, P.L.L.C. offers a unique “team” approach.
 Most firms will assign you to one attorney and that person either attempts to defend you alone or re-assigns your case to a less-experienced associate.
-At LEWIS & DICKSTEIN, P.L.L.C. you have the benefit of the many years of experience of all our firms attorneys.
-Each one of LEWIS & DICKSTEIN, P.L.L.C.’s attorneys is involved and participates in the representation and has decades of experience.
-Our client’s have the benefit of the collective effort of all of our firm’s attorneys.
+At LEWIS & DICKSTEIN, P.L.L.C. you have the benefit of the many years of experience of all our firm’s attorneys.
+Each one of LEWIS & DICKSTEIN, P.L.L.C.’s attorneys are involved and participates in the representation and have decades of experience.
+Our clients have the benefit of the collective effort of all of our firm’s attorneys.
 We take great pride in our record of success and tenacious representation of our clients.